05bit/coverme/README.md

 - Select "Amazon Glacier" in dropdown
 - Check required pesmissions or mark all
-- Specify Glacier vault identifier, like that `arn:aws:glacier:eu-west-1:NNNNNNNNNNNN:vaults/coverme-test`, vault should be created first
+- Specify Glacier vault identifier, e.g. `arn:aws:glacier:eu-west-1:NNNNNNNNNNNN:vaults/coverme-test`, vault should be created first

 ### How to grant user access to S3?